 This part of the reef forms the Cozumel Reefs National Park (Parque Nacional Arrecifes de Cozumel), covering about 120 km² since 1996.
 The protected marine area, home to 205 coral and 262 fish species, is also registered as a UNESCO biosphere reserve.

 In my two trips to Cozumel, I explored 6 different dive sites.
 Here are my top 5 :

-- Cedral Pass – depth 20-30 m – advanced divers: this dive site has a bit of everything, a wall then a sandy bottom with great marine biodiversity; I spotted the splendid toadfish, hawksbill turtles, and even a hammerhead shark there.
+- Cedral Pass – depth 20-30 m – advanced divers: this dive site has a bit of everything, a wall then a sandy bottom with great marine biodiversity; I spotted hawksbill turtles and even a hammerhead shark there.

 - Santa Rosa wall – depth 18-20 m – beginners & advanced divers: gorgeous sponges and gorgonians along the wall, lots of different angelfish and this is thez spot I saw a splendid toadfish.

 - Punta Dalila – depth 15-18 m – beginners & advanced divers: a relatively flat sandy bottom with seagrass and spotted coral reefs, but great encounters with a nurse shark and a loggerhead turtle.

 - San Francisco wall – depth 18-25 m – beginners & advanced divers: gorgeous reefs with lots of types of coral & sponges with thin white sandy bottoms around.